@sogni-ai/sogni-client

 1. Using promises or async/await syntax.

-2. Listening events on Project and Job class instances.
+2. Listening to events on Project and Job class instances.

 modelId: mostPopularModel.id,